 - Are by no means the perfect end product, but are a truer reflection of it than a prototype; and

-- Will be missing some functionalities, design and features (you should flag this to any potential testers and investors).
+- Miss some functionalities, design, and features (you should flag this to any potential testers and investors).